gcallah/BookReviews/goodspeed.md

 ## The patriotic recession

-In analyzing the great recession of 2008, in which problems originating in the United States wound up having effects in many other countries, G brings up the butterfly effect, the idea that, in a complex system, small changes in some variable can have large macro effects.
+In analyzing the great recession of 2008, in which problems originating in the United States wound up having effects in many other countries, Goodspeed brings up the butterfly effect, the idea that, in a complex system, small changes in some variable can have large macro effects.
 As he describes it, the butterfly metaphor means that "the gentle flapping of a butterfly's wings... can set in